Atrial Septal Defect Repair in Children—Open Heart Surgery

-Most children who have this surgery will have good outcomes.
+Most children who have this surgery will have good results.

-Complications are rare, but no procedure is free of risk.
-Possible complications may include:
+Problems are rare, but no procedure is free of risk.
+Some problems may be:

 - Damage to the heart or lungs

-(infection of the inner lining of the heart muscle)
+- Infection, including endocarditis, an infection of the inner lining of the heart muscle

 - Heart attack